 Perhaps the most noticeable distinction between your cone of Moose Tracks and cup of stracciatella is the difference in texture.
 This is due to the churning process and the amount of air whipped in.
 Ice cream is churned fast to let in air and pump up the volume, lending it a light, fluffy quality.
 Gelato is slow-churned, which causes it to be denser, milkier and slower to melt.

 This bring us to temperature.
 Ice cream is served around 10 degrees F — any warmer and it will melt more quickly than you can keep up.
-But because gelato has less fat and air, it's served about 15 degrees cooler than its American cousin.
+But because gelato has less fat and air, it's served about 10-15 degrees warmer than its American cousin.
 If you're attempting to impress that attractive Italian don/donna you met on the street with this knowledge, just remember the Fahrenheit/Celsius conversion to avoid confusion.

 More Whatchamacallit on Food Republic: